TNick/TNick.github.io/_posts/2014-04-05-proftpd-uploads.markdown

 # ProFTPD is started in standalone mode, currently running.
 {% endhighlight %}

-To start and stop the server use:
+To start and stop the server via init.d script use:

 {% highlight bash %}
 sudo /etc/init.d/proftpd start